Lap-band Post Fill Instructions

 More about foods to avoid

-Some foods become more stuck after your band is tighter, and there is no reason to eat any of them.
+Some foods become more stuck after your Lap-band is tighter, and there is no reason to eat any of them.
 The big five are: Bread, Pasta, Sticky Rice, Rubbery Eggs, and Dry Chicken.
-Bread, especially white bread is not a worthwhile food group, and often band patients cannot tolerate it.
-Do not test your band by eating this, or the other foods in the group listed.
-Being able to eat bread does not mean your band is too loose, but there is no reason to test the band.
+Bread, especially white bread is not a worthwhile food group, and often patients cannot tolerate it.
+Do not test your Lap-band by eating this, or the other foods in the group listed.
+Being able to eat bread does not mean your Lap-band is too loose, but there is no reason to test it.
 Dry chicken refers to the texture of chicken, and white meat has a lot of fiber in it, and tends to become stuck.
 You can tenderize chicken with a lot of pounding or with marinades.
 Chicken covered in sauces (Chinese food) or in soups is still dry, and often of poor quality – avoid these.

 Watch your portions